 But I preamble to explain how I rediscovered an interest in Te Rauparaha’s ka mate haka.
 He did lead a war party from Kapiti Island down to the south island when his war party slaughtered the people of Kaikoura before moving on to Kaiapoi where Te Maiharanui’s pa was located.
 Te Maiharanui was the spiritual leader of Kai Tahu.
 Te Rauparaha sent his chiefs in ahead to have a chat, but Te Waiharanui was taking no chances and so when he invited them to dinner they discovered that they were actually the menu.
 They ate Te Rauparaha’s chiefs for dinner.
 Literally.
 True story.

 Te Rauparaha was well displeased and sometime later conspired with a pakeha ship’s captain to hide his warriors on the ship when it came into Akaroa harbour and lure Te Maiharanui and his family aboard to trade for muskets.
 They were captured and then Te Rauparaha’s war-party attacked the local villagers, butchering, eating or enslaving them before returning to Kapiti.
 He took Te Maiharanui back to Kapiti where he was killed.
-A year later the tribes down in Otakau and Waitaha heard that Te Rauparaha was back in the south island, causing mischief in Kaiapoi so Te Whakataupuka from Ruapuke (an island off the Southland coast), with Taiaroa and Karetai from Otakau, put a team together and set off to have a word with him.
+A year later the tribes down in Otakau and Waitaha heard that Te Rauparaha was back in the south island, causing mischief in Kaiapoi so Te Whakataupuka from Ruapuke (the island off the Southland coast now known as Stewart Island), with Taiaroa and Karetai from Otakau, put a team together and set off to have a word with him.

-Long story short the southerners gave the invaders a bit of a spanking up at a salt lake in Marlborough and then dined out well at the after-match.
-But they were disappointed that they did not actually capture Te Rauparaha who had run off during the battle and then swam to an escaping waka, threw one of his warriors into the water and took his seat in the waka and paddled for all he was worth.
+Long story short the southerners gave the invaders a bit of a spanking up at the salt lake in Marlborough and then dined out well at the after-match.
+But they were disappointed that they did not actually capture Te Rauparaha who had run off during the battle and then swam to an escaping waka, threw one of his warriors into the water, took his seat and paddled for all he was worth.

 I was dismayed.
 I had an image of Te Rauparaha as being one of those stand and fight to the end guys.
 Death or glory.
 Aotearoa’s very own Geronimo or Musashi.
 Fearless in battle; inspirational in leadership; not a man who would throw one of his boys to the enemy ovens while he ran for his life.
 How could this man Te Rauparaha be the author of the our national warlike challenge, ka mate, ka mate?